cncjs/cncjs-shopfloor-tablet/README.md

 ### Limitations

-It has only been tested with TinyG.
-It may work, for the most part, with GRBL and Smoothie, but the state-driven highlighting of program-control buttons has not yet been ported to GRBL and Smoothie.
+It works with TinyG and Grbl.
+It probably does not work with Smoothie.
+Smoothie support is probably easy to add but I have no way to test it.

 ### Setup